-Exactly a year ago, I visited a place called Cappadocia in Turkey.
-This place is so picturesque and full of magic, that words are not enough to describe the beauty.
+Once upon a time (in a galaxy far, far away), I visited a place called Cappadocia in Turkey.
+This place is so mystical and full of magic, that words are not enough to describe the beauty.

 Yes, that’s one of the reasons why I never ended up writing about Cappadocia, but I have finally decided to give it a try.

-I arrived here on an overnight bus from Pamukkale and boy, I was really sleep deprived.
-I remember waking up when the bus had already entered Cappadocia region but was 15 minutes away from my destination – Göreme.
+I arrived here on an overnight bus from Pamukkale and boy, I was really sleep-deprived.
+I remember waking up when the bus had already entered the Cappadocia region but was 15 minutes away from my destination – Göreme.

-Alright, I have spent enough energy in trying to tell you how I felt while I was there, but here’s now it’s time to tell you why Cappadocia is the most magical place on Earth.
+Alright, I have spent enough energy trying to tell you how I felt while I was there, but here’s now it’s time to tell you why Cappadocia is the most magical place on Earth.
+But first, let’s answer a few questions.

 If you see the map of Turkey, Cappadocia is in the middle, just a little East of the middle.
 Here’s a map so that you get an idea: